Regular price $18.95 CAD

 Nobel Peace Prize winner and noted Maya activist Rigoberta Menchu Tum brings the world of her childhood vividly alive in The Girl from Chimel.

 Before the thirty-six year war in Guatemala, despite the hardships the Maya people had endured since the time of the Conquest, life in their highland villages had a beauty and integrity that were changed forever by the conflict and brutal genocide that were to come.
 Menchu's stories of her grandparents and parents, of the natural world that surrounded her as a young girl, and her retelling of the stories that she was told present a rich, humorous and engaging picture of that lost world.

 Marvelous illustrations by Domi draw on the Maya landscape and the rich visual vocabulary that can be found in the weavings and crafts for which the Maya are world-renowned.

 Dante Liano is an eminent Guatemalan writer and National Literature Award laureate.
 He currently lives in Milan, where he teaches Latin American literature.
-He is the author of The Man from Montserrat, The San Andres Mystery and co-authored of The Girl from Chimel.
+He is the author of The Man from Montserrat and The San Andres Mystery, and co-author of The Girl from Chimel and The Honey Jar.

 Domi is a well-known Mazateca artist, whose vivid illustrations appear in many children’s books, including The Story of Colors by Zapatista leader Subcomandante Marcos, The Night the Moon Fell (La noche que se cayó la luna) and The Race of Toad and Deer (La carrera del sapo y el venado), both by Pat Mora.
 She has also illustrated The Girl from Chimel and The Honey Jar, by Rigoberta Menchú and Dante Liano.
 She lives in Tlaquepaque, Mexico.